jmo55/ossec/README.md

 # Docker Compose

 I compiled a docker-compose.yml file to containerize the configurations.
-This is not an image, I used "ubuntu:apache2" & "atomicorp:ossec-docker" image.
+This is not an image, I used the "ubuntu:ubuntu" & "atomicorp:ossec-docker" images.

 Directory Structure: